 What are your plans after graduation?

-I plan to pursue a career in marketing after graduation.
-I would love to continue to travel and explore new environments.
+I plan to move to New York City upon graduation, where I will begin my career in marketing.
+I would also love to continue traveling and exploring new environments.